Guacam-Ole/dotnetwork/en/2023/12/squirrel.md

   - "socialmedia"
 ---

+[Disclaimer: This is not meant as a tutorial, more as some chitchat.
+You can find the source on github nonetheless, but I assume this is a VERY specific use case noone else uses]

 Let's start by telling you that this whole project ist utter nonsense.
 Noone really *needs* this feature.
 I decided to create this nonetheless.